-Excused Absences: An absence is excused when a student misses school because of illness, death, or serious illness in the family, serious injury or major religious holiday as defined in State Statute 118.15 and for which the school has been notified.
-Normally, the student will have two days to turn in make up work for each day absent; however, long term illnesses or numerous individual absences will be decided on a case by case basis.
+Normally, the student will have two days to turn in make-up work for each day absent; however, long term illnesses or numerous individual absences will be decided on a case by case basis.
 The Board of Education requires all students with excused absences to complete missed work.
 The Principal may ask for a doctor's excuse for any student who has more than 8 excused absences per semester.
+Students will need to provide the written excuse from a medical doctor which must include: a reason for the absence and a return date to classes.